MpiloNM95/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Task 11: A script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 * Task 12: A script that prints the type of the file named iamafile in directory /tmp.
 * Task 13: A script that creates a symbolic link to /bin/ls, named __ls__.
+* Task 14: A script that copies all the HTML files from the current working directory to the parent of the working directory.